THOSE GIRLS

 ...
 Peg took us out to see a colony of artists

-at Rijsoordsch (Rijsoodrsch), a village near
+at Rijsoordsch (Rijsoodrsch), a village near and we

 found them blissfully groups of rosy peasant